 Fashion internships in France are highly popular because of the country’s reputation as the fashion capital of the world.
 Interns can expect to be immersed in the intensive culture of the fashion world and always be on the cutting edge, or avant-garde.
 Although these internships can be difficult to find, many placement programs like Fashion Week Internships will work with your needs and desires to help you find the best opportunity.
 And who knows, maybe someday you could be working for the likes of Yves-Saint Laurent, Chanel, and Dior.

-- Marketing: France also offers many opportunities for those who wish to work in marketing.
+France also offers many opportunities for those who wish to work in marketing.
 Interns could be placed in a variety of industries such as communications, public relations, fashion, music, and theater.
 Marketing is a highly competitive field, but landing a marketing internship comes with many rewards and can open the doors for an international career.
 Study Abroad Europe provides internship placements for up to a year in a variety business and marketing fields for those who are over 18 years old.

-- Media: In France, just like in any other country these days, the media plays a huge role in the lives of the everyday citizen.
+In France, just like in any other country these days, the media plays a huge role in the lives of the everyday citizen.
 Whether it be in the form of a small provincial newspaper or large television and movie powerhouses like TF1, media is everywhere in France.
 Internships are available in TV, print media, publishing, cinema, production, and radio.
-Vive les medias!
+Vive les médias!